kihyoun/system-web/README.md

-# System-Web React
+# System-Web React Example

-A fully integrated, containerized Review Apps Environment for React Web Development
+Simple React Example

-This Project must be boostrapped with [the System Bootstrapper](https://github.com/kihyoun/system)
+This Project can be used together with [the System Bootstrapper](https://github.com/kihyoun/system)